Open-Canalyzer/Open-Canalyzer/website/content/2_oca-hw/index.md

 # oca-hw

-Well, this is the C library for liboca.
-Some magical stuff happens in here.
+This contains the hardware for Open-Canalyzer